Chart Color Schemes

 Rouse Hill - Beaumont Hills lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Rouse Hill - Beaumont Hills' population was approximately 19,166 as of November 2025.
-Between the 2021 Census and this period, there was an increase of 1,585 people (9.0%), with a population of 17,581 recorded in 2021.
-This growth is inferred from the estimated resident population of 18,605 in June 2024 and the addition of 849 validated new addresses since the Census date.
-The population density was around 2,215 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate exceeded both the state (6.7%) and metropolitan averages, making it a growth leader in the region.
+Rouse Hill - Beaumont Hills' population is 19,166 as of November 2025.
+This figure reflects a 9.0% increase since the 2021 Census, which reported a population of 17,581.
+The change was inferred from an estimated resident population of 18,605 in June 2024 and an additional 849 validated new addresses since the Census date.
+This results in a population density ratio of 2,215 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth exceeded both state (6.7%) and metropolitan averages, making it a growth leader in the region.
 Overseas migration contributed approximately 66.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Future projections indicate exceptional growth, placing the area in the top 10 percent of national statistical areas.
-By 2041, the population is expected to increase by 10,368 persons, reflecting a total increase of 51.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Future population dynamics predict exceptional growth, placing the area in the top 10 percent of national statistical areas.
+By 2041, the area is expected to increase by 10,368 persons, reflecting a total increase of 51.1% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population